The CPA / DeGroote Centre for the Promotion of Accounting Education and Research

 - Organizing an annual one-day research conference.

-The DeGroote School of Business has had a long-standing relationship with CPA Ontario.
-The Honours Commerce program and the Accounting and Financial Management Services specialization of the MBA program were accredited by CPA Ontario in February 2010.
+TThe DeGroote School of Business has had a long-standing relationship with CPA Ontario.
+The Honours Commerce program and the Accounting and Financial Management Services specialization of the MBA program were accredited by CPA Ontario in February 2014 (CPA Accredited Program).
 The accreditation of the joint research centre builds on this relationship.
 It also expands DeGroote’s reputation with respect to accounting research and education, and accentuates the reputation of its accounting graduates.

 - Brian Leader, FCA Vice-President of Learning CPA Ontario